ChihHaoChen/Learch_REST_API/README.md

 - [ ] Integration of Facebook authentication.
 - [ ] To upload pictures or videos of users/tb_events.
-- [ ] Other features may be supported in the future.
+- [ ] Other features may also be supported in the future.

 ### INSTALLATION
 [i]: #install 'The required libraries'
+All the required libraries can be found in package.json.
 ```
 npm install
 ```